MSSM-Higgs-Spectrum/mssm-higgs-viewer/README.md

 # mssm-higgs-viewer

 ## General

-The mssm higgs viewer uses simulated data in root format to create an animated gif file from it.
+The *mssm-higgs-viewer* uses simulated data in root format to create an animated gif file from it.

 The used data was created with simulations using benchmark scenarios to predict the measurements of three neutral Higgs bosons according to the MSSM (Minimal Supersymmetric Standard Model) at the CMS detector.

 In the plot you can show the neutral Higgs bosons peaks in relation to a fixed tangent beta value and an over time changing m_A value.

 ## Requirements

 To use the mssm higgs viwer you need to have installed:

-Python
+* Python
-ROOT with PyRoot and Roofit
+* ROOT 5.34 with PyRoot and Roofit

 ## Usage

 The viewer.py is executable and can be started from command line like a shell script.